-Brian L. Salvi joined Salvi, Schostok & Pritchard P.C. in 2013.
-He concentrates his legal practice on cases concerning personal injury, medical malpractice and product liability.
+Brian L. Salvi became a member of Salvi, Schostok & Pritchard P.C. in 2013.
+He focuses his practice on representing clients in cases that involve personal injury, products liability and medical malpractice.

 Mr. Salvi received his Bachelor of Arts degree in Finance from the University of Notre Dame’s Mendoza College of Business and his law degree from the University of Notre Dame Law School.